Causes of shoulder pain

-Most cases of frozen shoulder occur in people aged over 40.
-The condition is more common in women than in men.
+Most cases of frozen shoulder occur in people over the age of 40.

 The exact cause of frozen shoulder is not fully understood.
 However, there are several risk factors that make developing frozen shoulder more likely.
 These include:

-- diabetes – if you have diabetes, a condition caused by too much glucose in the blood, you are more likely to develop frozen shoulder, but the exact reason for this is unknown
+- diabetes – you are more likely to develop frozen shoulder if you have diabetes, but the exact reason for this is unknown

 - other health conditions – these include heart or lung disease, an overactive thyroid (hyperthyroidism) and Dupuytren's contracture (a condition that causes one or more fingers to bend into the palm of your hand)